iamdanielv/ollama_scripts/README.md

-# Ollama & OpenWebUI Setup
+# Ollama & OpenWebUI Management Scripts

-This repository provides simple shell scripts to install, manage, and run Ollama and OpenWebUI.
+This repository provides a set of simple shell scripts to install, manage, and run Ollama and OpenWebUI on a Linux system with `systemd`.

 ## Quick Start 🚀